ankurd1/mdb/README.md

 Note: You will have to run this everytime you move the MDB installation.

 ### Windows
 Download the zip from [here](https://github.com/downloads/legalosLOTR/mdb/MDB-0.8a-win32.zip) and extract it somewhere.

 If you want to enable right-click shortcuts, double-click reg-gen.exe to generate a shortcuts.reg file; then double click the generated shortcuts.reg to add it to your registry.
+To remove these shortcuts, double-click remove-shortcuts.reg.

 ## Usage
 * Right-click anywhere in a movie folder and select MDB!
 (On linux, you would